Uday98-rpbu/Smart-Door-Lock-System-with-Intruder-Alert-using-LPC1768-Microcontroller/README.md

 - **Input**: 4x4 Keypad
 - **Output**: 16x2 LCD, Servo Motor, Buzzer
 - **Sensors**: IR Sensor for presence detection
-- **Security**: Access is granted on correct password.
-After 3 wrong attempts, buzzer alert is triggered and access is blocked.
+- **Security Logic**:
+The system uses a 4-digit password for secure access.

+The user has a maximum of 3 attempts to enter the correct password.

+On each wrong attempt, the buzzer alerts as follows:

+1st wrong attempt → 🔊 Buzzer beeps once

+2nd wrong attempt → 🔊 Buzzer beeps twice

+3rd wrong attempt → 🔊 Buzzer beeps three times, then:

+A long continuous beep is triggered

+LCD displays "Access Blocked!" and "TRY LATER.."

+System is locked using while(1); (halts operations)

 ## 📄 Files Included